srcshelton/gentoo-ebuilds/README.md

     * Explicitly depend on 'grep that handles long lines and -e' (although the real issue could be that somehow GNU `grep` _was_ installed during bootsrapping, but `libpcre` wasn't?)
 * ~~app-crypt/gnupg~~
     * ~~Fix clang compilation errors~~
+* app-crypt/libb2
+    * Remove stanza which prevents, e.g., sys-devel/gcc from being updated in the same invocation with necessary USE-flag changes before app-crypt/libb2 is built
 * app-containers/docker
     * Allow more fine-grained control over optional features
 * app-containers/lxc